 Help Your Children Cope with Change: The changes brought about by divorce can be difficult for kids (of all ages) to deal with, and many times, the differences between life before and after their parents’ divorce, is magnified in summer.
 Your kids may feel unsure or disloyal if the parent has a new romantic partner they need to spend time with, or exhibit anger or resentment about missing out on their friends and usual activities at home.
 If your child will spend extended time with their remarried parent who now has other children, the stress of getting along with step-siblings may overshadow the excitement of seeing their parent.

 How do you deal with this mixed bag of emotions?
 Embrace your child’s need for security.
 Good ground rules to put in place may include clearing it in advance with the other parent that your child should be able to call or text you as needed.
 If it’s a tween or teen feeling unhappy about missing friends from home, the parent could provide for opportunities (cell, text, Skype, etc.), for the child to communicate with friends.
 In some cases, a friend may actually come with the child for part of the visit.
 If step-siblings are present, help your blended family blend well by providing more structure activities to help children get to know one another.
 Reserving special bonding time for your visiting children is also important — this summer and beyond.

 Negotiating child custody and need help coming up with workable solutions for parenting time over summer vacation?
 We can help.
-For all your divorce and child custody needs, please contact us to schedule your free one-hour attorney consultation.
+For all your divorce and child custody needs, please contact us to schedule an initial attorney consultation.